基礎原理

 Desktop-first

-On the other hand, the Desktop-first development strategy initially prioritizes designing and optimizing for larger screen sizes, such as desktop computers and then gradually scaling down to smaller screen sizes, like mobile phones and tablets.
+On the other hand, the Desktop-first development strategy initially prioritizes designing and optimizing for larger viewports, such as desktop computers, and then gradually scaling down to smaller viewports, like mobile phones and tablets.

 For example, your company is launching a web drawing software primarily targeting designers with potential future releases for mobile users based on market response; adopting a desktop-first strategy would be ideal at this stage.